HiPhish/cl-cmark/README.rst

 that if a part of the API is hard to explain it is also hard to understand.
 Here is a list of the remaining tasks:

-- Handle options to parsers
-- File parser
+- File parser or stream parser (not to be confused with streaming parser)
 - The manual
 - Recoverable errors, e.g. if a node needs to be an orphan offer a restart that orphans the node